nsidc/gi_cat_driver/README.md

 Rubydoc API documentation is available at http://rubydoc.info/gems/gi_cat_driver/

 ## Version History
+* 0.2.6
+  * Fix for creating accessors to enable the profile and save the configuration
 * 0.2.5
   * Added new methods to enable and disable published profilers (GI-Cat interfaces) for a profile
 * 0.2.4